olympiaobr/ai-rag-quiz/README.md

 ## TODOs

-[] Prepare notebooks
+- [ ] Prepare notebooks
-    [] Walkthrough in loading PDF and using it for prompting [] Walkthrough in embeddings and how to retrieve documents using cosine similairty [] Prepare Chat Boilerplate
+    - [ ] Walkthrough in loading PDF and using it for prompting
+    - [ ] Walkthrough in embeddings and how to retrieve documents using cosine similarity
+- [ ] Prepare Chat Boilerplate
-    [] Prepare code
+    - [ ] Prepare code
-    [] Add todos in sections which are used in the notebooks [] Prepare video to get started
+    - [ ] Add todos in sections which are used in the notebooks
+- [ ] Prepare video to get started
-    [] How to fork
+    - [ ] How to fork
-    [] How to setup MistralAI token (create account, add phone number, create token, add to GH secrets) [] How to start codespaces
+    - [ ] How to setup MistralAI token (create account, add phone number, create token, add to GH secrets)
+    - [ ] How to start codespaces
-    [] How to use notebooks in VS Code
+    - [ ] How to use notebooks in VS Code
-[x] Add images of final solution to repo
+- [x] Add images of final solution to repo